 Every culture has its own relationship to death and superstition.
 Ghost stories are usually a part of that; what they focus on are a macabre, gateway to understanding the fears and obsessions of that time and people through mythological creatures.

 My personal favorite periods of ghost folklore are Victorian England, largely because those people were so repressed that they managed to mix sex and death in a way previously unheard of, and the American West, because then you get whole towns of ghosts!
 I’m nothing if not economical.

-Scandinavian folklore experienced a surge of interest in the late 19th century, with those cultures beginning to look beyond their histories of Christianity and back to their mythological roots.
+Folklore in the Scandinavian region experienced a surge of interest in the late 19th century, with those cultures beginning to look beyond their histories of Christianity and back to their mythological roots.
 Many of the stories, as is so common worldwide and can also be seen in fairy tales, were created to scare children into obeying their parents.
 Others satires of norse monsters grew and changed as a way to explain phenomena that seemed otherwise inexplicable.

 The ghost of a man who died at sea, Draugen has many stories to his name.
 In one iteration, a man ran from the ghost, calling out to the dead to save him.
 The next day, the cemetery was covered in seaweed and the graves were wide open.
 Huge, draped in seaweed and screaming (just like my wedding day), many claim to see Draugen during storms.
 He sinks boats and drowns sailors.
 So, not a great guy.

 Beginning during the time of the Black Death, Pesta is the personification of the plague.
 As the legend goes, if she comes to your house with a rake, some of the family may live.
 But if she comes with a broom, you’re all doomed.
 She is usually described as an ugly, shriveled old woman.
 Pesta, also called “Plague-hag,” is still sometimes mentioned in connection with death in Northern Europe.